Week #1: Introduction to the Course: May 24 -

 essay that counts

-Course Material: Syllabus, Schedule, Web Site, Wiki
+Course Material: Syllabus, Schedule, Web Site, Wiki ^

-Orient yourself to these basic tools that deliver the on-line
+Orient yourself to these basic tools that deliver the online

 course: